chrisb13/mkmov/docs/usage.rst

     <script type="text/javascript" src="https://asciinema.org/a/7etd14t6r4wqsccipcduhcrgo.js" id="asciicast-7etd14t6r4wqsccipcduhcrgo" async></script>

-Note: you can pause the script and copy the code!
+Note: you can pause the script and copy the code! **This movie refers to an older version of MkMov, insert '2d' after 'python mkmov.py'.**

-There are more working examples in run_mkmov_examples.sh (in the root of the repository).
+MkMov comes with a few working examples which can be found by *python mkmov.py examples*.
 A netCDF file and some example png files are included in the examples folder, so these examples should work 'out of the box'.
 Indeed, these same examples form our `testing`_ suite!

 .. _testing: https://raw.githubusercontent.com/chrisb13/mkmov/master/.travis.yml